Job Prospects... At a glance

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “Information and Organisation Professionals”.

 The number of economists in employment was small, but increased by over 3% per year from 2006 to 2013.
-The growth is projected to continue, but at a slightly lower rate in 2020-2025.
-The small scale of this occupation can make it difficult to find employment, as few vacancies come up.
+The growth is projected to continue, but at a slightly lower rate in 2023-2028.
+The small scale of this occupation can make it difficult to find employment, as few opportunities come up.
 It can be especially difficult for new graduates without experience to find work.

 Source: Statistics NZ Census and MBIE projections

 Source: Tertiary Education Commission.

 *Three years after completion of bachelor's degree - Economics & Econometrics.